Senior Lecturer in International Business

-Jacob Johanssen is Senior Lecturer in Communications, St. Mary's University (London).
-He is the author of Psychoanalysis and Digital Culture: Audiences, Social Media, and Big Data (Routledge, 2019), Fantasy, Online Misogyny and the Manosphere: Male Bodies of Dis/Inhibition (Routledge, 2021) and Event Horizon: Sexuality, Politics, Online Culture, and the Limits of Capitalism (with Bonni Rambatan, Zero Books, 2021).
-His research interests include psychoanalysis and digital media, sexuality and digital media, affect theories, psychosocial studies, and critical theory.
-He is Co-Editor of the Counterspace section of the journal Psychoanalysis, Culture & Society and a Founder Scholar of the British Psychoanalytic Council (BPC).
-He sits on the executive committee of the Association for Psychosocial Studies (APS).
+Jacob is Senior Lecturer in Communications at St. Mary's and the author of Psychoanalysis and Digital Culture: Audiences, Social Media, and Big Data (2019); Fantasy, Online Misogyny and the Manosphere: Male Bodies of Dis/Inhibition (2021) and Event Horizon: Sexuality, Politics, Online Culture, and the Limits of Capitalism (with Bonni Rambatan, 2021).

 Head of Drama St Mary's